SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 <ul>
                   <li>
-                    In version 2006 and earlier, you can’t deploy an application using a Task Sequence deployment type to a <strong>user collection</strong>;
+                    In version 2006 and earlier, you can’t deploy an application using a Task Sequence deployment type to a **user collection**;
                   </li>
                   <li>
-                    You can’t use the <strong>Install Application</strong> step.
+                    You can’t use the **Install Application** step.
                   </li>
                 </ul>